RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 Some JHU users have experience with VRep.
 They've been happy with user support, stable API.
 Not as popular as Gazebo.
 **[New feature, Gazebo/ROS]**

-# Hardware
+# Documentation

+## Documented code examples
+* Class derived from an existing arm
+* Class derived from a teleoperation component (PSM or ECM)
+* Python and Matlab examples, maybe more than get/set position?

 ## Repository of CAD files

-E.g. custom cannula from Sick Kids DC
+E.g. custom cannula from Children's DC